 The Flea Theater is working towards the rehabilitation of an existing commercial building, at 20 Thomas Street to create a performing arts center with theaters, administrative offices and other related spaces.
 LMDC funding will.
 This will enable The Flea to enhance its ability to provide more opportunities for artists, increase audience attendance, and to maintain and develop new and long-term partnerships with other theater groups.

-During this quarter, The Flea Theater completed the review of bids and expects construction to begin at the beginning of the next quarter.
-Over half of the allocated \$500,000 has been dispersed this quarter to support expenses related to architectural consulting and project management.
+The Flea Theater held a groundbreaking ceremony at the beginning of December, and began construction towards the end of the quarter. \$65,623 was reimbursed this quarter to support expenses related to architectural consulting and project management. \$362,234.77 of the \$500,000 granted has been dispersed.

+This Report Period Cumulative Actual Total / Expected

+Total Total

 of Public Facilities 0 0/1